Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2015-11-03.

-To ask the Secretary of State for Defence, what estimate his Department has made of the cost of military operations across Iraq in the last 12 months; and if he will make a statement.
+To ask the Secretary of State for Defence, what estimate his Department has made of the total operational cost of UK overseas military bases in each of the last five years; and if he will make a statement.

 Penny Mordaunt